 In January, I made my annual desert trip to La Quinta which is 2 hours from L.A.
 Rainstorm was in the forecast for my entire trip but I didn’t care.
 I looked forward to this trip all winter and I wasn’t going to cancel it.
 I was ready for a break from the daily routines.

 I was especially excited about the trip this year because I was going to visit Joshua Tree National Park for the first time!
 It supposed to rain on and off so I changed my hiking plans around the forecast.

 Sadly, dogs are not allowed on hiking trails in Joshua Tree so on the morning of the 2nd day of our trip, my sister and I went to the park ourselves to hike Ryan Mountain – there will be a separate post for this hike – and left Xena at the resort.

 The next day, the last day of the trip, we went to La Quinta Cove Trails for a little hike before we headed back to Joshua Tree.
-The surrounding Santa Rosa and San Jacinto Mountains make this short walk (less than 2 miles) so memorable.
-There wasn’t much snow on the top of the mountains like last year – we need more rain! – but the scenery was still beautiful as I remembered from my last year’s trip.
+The surrounding Santa Rosa and the San Jacinto Mountains make this short walk (less than 2 miles) so memorable.
+There wasn’t much snow on the top of the mountains like last year – we need more rain! – but the scenery was still beautiful as I remembered from last year’s trip.
 I was delighted to share it with my girls.